armory/documentation/_user_guides/webhooks.md

 Spinnaker records the URL used as part of the webhook, the payload, and the status URL as part of the stage details.
 If the webhook transaction can run for a long time and there's information available from the API, you can set the "Progress location" expression to also extract info to give some feedback about status in the Spinnaker UI.
 The "Progress location" value shows up in the Info field of the stage details:

 ![Webhook Stage Details](/assets/images/webhook-stage-details.png)

+Once the webhook stage is complete the payload is attached to the stage context as "buildInfo".
+So if you need you can pull info out of the webhook response to pass into future stages using a pipeline expression.
+For instance, if the response from our stage above contains the value "threshold" that we want to use in another stage we can reference it like this:

+{% highlight shell %}
+${ #stage('Webhook')['context']['buildInfo']['threshold'] }
+{% endhighlight %}